 A man from St Helens who admitted to having sex with a plastic cone in front of shocked staff at Wigan’s main railway station is due to be sentenced.

-Trevor Smith, 38, has already appeared before borough magistrates to plead guilty to outraging public decency during a bizarre drunken incident at North Western and was set to re-appear before the bench on Thursday.
+Trevor Smith, 38, has already appeared before borough magistrates to plead guilty to outraging public decency during a bizarre drunken incident at North Western and was later sent to Bolton Crown Court where he will learn his fate from a judge on Thursday.

 Justices have previously heard that on April 14 Smith, from Arrivato Plaza, St Helens, was seen sitting in a lift with his trousers and underpants round his ankles at the station with a cleaning cone on his lap, "appearing to have sex with it and thrusting his hips at it."

 The defendant later explained that he was the worse for drink and had also taken a powder given to him by friends to cheer him up that he thought was cocaine - but later turned out not to be a drug at all.